-Up to 18 stations (six FM1, six FM2, and six AM), can be programmed on the six numbered buttons.
+If the radio does not have XM, up to 18 stations (six FM1, six FM2, and six AM), can be programmed on the six numbered buttons.

 To store preset stations:

 - 1. Tune in the desired station. - 2.
 Press and hold one of the six numbered buttons for three seconds until a beep sounds. - 3.
 Repeat the Steps 1 and 2 for each numbered button.